Greek alphabet: In mathematics and science

 Greek symbols are used as symbols in mathematics, physics and other sciences.
 Many symbols have traditional uses, such as lower case epsilon (ε) for an arbitrarily small positive number, lower case pi (π) for the ratio of the circumference of a circle to its diameter, capital sigma (Σ) for summation, and lower case sigma (σ) for standard deviation.
-Formerly, the Greek letters were used for naming North Atlantic hurricanes if the normal list ran out.
-This happened only in the 2005 and 2020 hurricane seasons for a total of 15 storms, the last one being Hurricane Iota.
+For many years the Greek alphabet was used by the World Meteorological Organization for naming North Atlantic hurricanes if a season was so active that it exhausted the regular list of storm names.
+This happened during the 2005 season (when Alpha through Zeta were used), and the 2020 season (when Alpha through Iota were used), after which the practice was discontinued.
 In May 2021 the World Health Organization announced that the variants of SARS-CoV-2 of the virus would be named using letters of the Greek alphabet to avoid stigma and simplify communications for non-scientific audiences.

 Astronomy

 Greek letters are used to denote the brighter stars within each of the eighty-eight constellations.
 In most constellations, the brightest star is designated Alpha and the next brightest Beta etc. For example, the brightest star in the constellation of Centaurus is known as Alpha Centauri.
 For historical reasons, the Greek designations of some constellations begin with a lower ranked letter.